bianchi-ed/discord.js-bot-model/README.md

 ![image](https://github.com/chromeosenjoyer/boten-anna/assets/134458207/bb099016-b987-401b-8c0a-ba5ae924f817)

 ## Creating new commands
 To create a new command you can just create a .js file inside one of the command categories folder, you can also create new category folders if you so choose.
-In this template we are using the class SlashCommandBuilder to create our commands.
-Its a very nice way to implement new commands since the class provides various methods to customize and configure commands.

 ![image](https://github.com/chromeosenjoyer/boten-anna/assets/134458207/c4bf1cf0-ae38-4e8e-8df1-362506132417)

 After you have created the .js file, you can write your own instructions.

 This is where you can get creative.
-The discord.js class SlashCommandBuilder provides a set of methods so you can create very customizable commands.
+In this template we are using the class SlashCommandBuilder to create our commands.
+Its a very nice way to implement new commands since the class provides various methods to customize and configure commands.
 You can find more about the SlashCommand class [in this link from discord.js docs](https://old.discordjs.dev/#/docs/builders/main/class/SlashCommandBuilder).

+**Important: Everytime you change or create a new command for your bot you should run the script **"deploy-commands.js"** to make sure your command will execute the most recent instruction.
+It is recommended to create a new script to deploy your commands globally.**

 Here is an example of a command to change the bot's current status on the discord server: